Frederic Augustus Lucas: Career

 Lucas came to be recognized by his contemporaries as an authority on ancient animals.
-His description of himself was that of "all round" naturalist, a type specimen he regarded regretfully as fast disappearing.
-Because of his associations at the National Museum he was able to meet and associate with many men of this type, Hornaday, Akeley, Ward, Howell, etc., people whose recognition was based on their writings as explorers rather than as academicians.
-He never regarded as himself as deficient in that respect.
-After instruction in the techniques of scientific writing and manuscript preparation by a friend early in his career, he published more than 350 articles, primarily in the area of avian osteology but also relating to natural history and the role of the museum and public education.
+His description of himself was that of "all round" naturalist, a specimen he regarded regretfully as fast disappearing.
+Because of his associations at the National Museum and his past experience at Ward's Establishment, he was able associate and work with many men of this type including William Hornaday, Carl Akeley, Henry B. Ward, Arthur Howell, among others, people whose recognition was based on their writings as explorers rather than as academicians.
+Lucas never regarded himself as deficient in that respect.